loading spinner

 • "How do my actions align with my values?"

-How do you write a self-reflection question?
+How do you write a self-reflection questions for Growth?

 To write effective self-reflection questions: